The Best Packing Materials for Your Next Move (and How to Use Them)

 "The packing paper is not only form-fitting to the contents being packed, but the paper can be layered, providing more protection to the packed contents," Markou says.

-At first glance, filling your cardboard boxes with a bunch of paper doesn’t seem as secure as, say, a roll of bubble wrap or packing peanuts.
+At first, filling your cardboard boxes with a bunch of paper might not seem as secure as, say, a roll of bubble wrap or packing peanuts.
 So how do you use packing paper?
 The key, according to Doran, is getting the strategy down pat.

 Just because you're packing up and moving somewhere new doesn't mean you need to wreak havoc on Mother Nature.
 If you're in the market for eco-friendly alternatives to packing materials, there's a good chance you might already own some of your packing essentials.